rickylford/check-vpn-speeds/README.md

 This line usually has only `auth-user-pass` without the included `login` file.
 This means you will also need to create the `login` file with the first line being your VPN provider's user name, and the second line being the VPN provider's password.
 Chmod that file to 600 so that only the root user can access it.

 This script also relies on the `speedtest-cli` script being present within the `/etc/openvpn` folder as well, as that is what is used to conduct the speed tests for each of the VPN connections.
 The original git repository is [located here](https://github.com/sivel/speedtest-cli).
-To use this repo, issue the following terminal commands:
+To use this repo, issue the following terminal commands (depending on which directly you are installing this to, you may need to use `sudo`):

 ```
 wget -O speedtest-cli https://raw.githubusercontent.com/sivel/speedtest-cli/master/speedtest.py